mjruhman/Final_Project_SoC/README.md

 Application (main_sampler_test.cpp):
   radar_oscilliation function.
-  Continuously sweeps the servo (PWM channel 6) between defined min/max duty cycles.
+  Continuously sweeps the servo between defined min/max duty cycles.
   Polls the ultrasonic sensor for distance.
   Maps the detected distance to the LED array to provide visual feedback.

+For any more questions go look at the report included within the github!